 To be considered an accredited investor, you must have earned $200,000 for each of the last two years and have a reasonable likelihood of doing so again this year, $300,000 if filing as a married couple, OR a net worth of $1 million not including your primary residence.

 While there are certainly drawbacks to investing in real estate crowdfunding, there’s no reason to believe that interest in investing this way will slow down any time soon.
 In fact, it’s quite the contrary: as the industry becomes more comfortable with real estate crowdfunding, more sponsors turn to crowdfunding platforms to raise debt and equity for their projects, and we expect that the number of sponsors developing their own crowdfunding capabilities will increase exponentially.
 This will increase total deal volume and result in more opportunities for individuals to invest.

 So, is real estate crowdfunding right for you?
 There’s no right or wrong answer.
 This will largely depend on your overall investing strategy, including your time horizon, interest in being an active vs. passive investor, and the rest of your portfolio’s allocation.

 Gower Crowd can help you learn how to get started in real estate crowdfunding!

 FREE TRAINING What is Real Estate Crowdfunding?
 Learn how to build wealth and earn passive income in real estate while someone else does all the work.
-Learn More With Support from SmallChange There are two options, simply stated, for what you can invest in when you invest in a real estate deal online; debt and…READ MORE >
+Learn More With Support from SmallChange One of the big advantages of investing in a real estate crowdfunded deal is that you don’t actually have to do any of…READ MORE >